What does this cost?

 Where can I use the restroom or get water?

-Check the “What to Do” page for information about restrooms and public water fountains at the upcoming event.
+Check the current event page for information about restrooms and public water fountains at the upcoming event.
 You can of course use the restroom at local businesses you visit along the route, but please be a respectful visitor when doing so.

 Are outside vendors allowed at Open Streets?